bcrypto/belt/README.md

 ## What is this repo?

-In this repo, we are discussing BeltV3.
+In this repo, we are discussing Belt version 3 and higher.

-The latest releases of BeltV3 can be found at [Releases](https://github.com/bcrypto/belt/releases).
+The latest releases of Belt can be found at [Releases](https://github.com/bcrypto/belt/releases).

 Comments and proposals are processed at